Consulting

 Designed to make you a more efficient consultant, 4Degrees eliminates busy work by seamlessly integrating with your firm’s existing workflows while automating time-consuming processes, including data entry.

-By automatically capturing all your interactions by syncing with Microsoft Exchange and Gmail and enriching contact data with 3rd party datasets, 4Degrees serves as your firm’s source of truth, ensuring effective collaboration and keeping your whole team on the same page.
+By automatically capturing all your interactions through Microsoft Exchange and Gmail sync, and enriching contact data with third-party datasets, 4Degrees serves as your firm’s source of truth, ensuring effective collaboration and keeping your entire team on the same page.

-As a system designed with consultants in mind, our onboarding and support teams understand a consulting firm’s processes and workflows and will ensure you are constantly getting the most value from your CRM.
+As a system designed with consultants in mind, our onboarding and support teams understand the processes and workflows of a consulting firm, ensuring you consistently get the most value from your CRM.

 Pros

-Designed for Deal Driven Teams: 4Degrees comes loaded with workflows and vocabulary that match your firm’s existing processes.
+Designed for Deal-Driven Teams: 4Degrees comes pre-loaded with workflows and vocabulary that match your firm’s existing processes.

 Dedicated Customer Support and Success Teams: Our teams are available via chat, email, and phone to provide you with the best support, troubleshoot issues, and ensure you are getting the most from 4Degrees.

-Competitive Pricing: Compared to other players in the space, 4Degrees is priced competitively and offers annual and monthly subscription options.
+Competitive Pricing: Compared to other players in the space, 4Degrees offers competitive pricing and provides annual and monthly subscription options.

 Multiple Integrations: Integrate with other pieces of your tech stack, including time-tracking software, business intelligence, and data storage systems.